 What’s your bottom-line advice?

-Consider melatonin only in consultation with a health care provider.
+Use melatonin only under the supervision of a health care provider, and follow their guidance on dosing.
 Melatonin is likely to have the least risk and the most benefit if your child has significant difficulty falling asleep and when it is used in combination with behavioral interventions and healthy sleep practices.
+Finally, treat melatonin as you would a prescription drug and keep it well away from children for whom it’s not intended — on a high shelf and preferably in a locked cabinet.
+Avoid referring to any medication as candy!

 Learn more about the Boston Children’s Sleep Center.